chef/chef-web-docs/content/infra_language/secrets.md

       })
 ```

-Fetching secret data using a token along with an AppRole name which will create a Secret ID associated to the AppRole:
+Fetching secret data using a token and an AppRole name creates a Secret ID associated with that AppRole:

 ```ruby
 secret(name: 'secret/example',